 Enjoy a range of memorable and cultural activities, make lifelong international friends and have unforgettable experiences while in New Zealand.
 With only around 1% of high school students studying abroad each year, this is your chance to embark on a unique academic travel adventure that will set you apart from most high school students in your class.
 How’s that for standing out on college applications?!

-Greenheart Travel will be able to provide information about the general curriculum for your age level in your host country; however, in most cases, you will not be able to sign up for specific courses until AFTER you have arrived in your host country.
+Greenheart Travel will be able to provide information about the general curriculum for your age level at WHHS, but you will not know your course schedule until after you arrive in country and start attending school.

 Can’t miss part of your semester or a full academic year?
 Don’t worry.